IDA-HumanCapital/fife/docs/user_guide.md

 - Second column: Expected number of individuals retained for each time horizon.
 - Third and fourth columns: Lower and upper two-sided [Chernoff bounds](https://en.wikipedia.org/wiki/Chernoff_bound) to quantify the aggregation uncertainty around the expected number of retained individuals.

+##### Figures

+*Retention_Rates.png* plots the contents of *Retention_Rates.csv*.

+For gradient-boosted tree modelers there will be other plots in *Output/Figures/* which depict aggregations and subsets of Shapley Additive Explanations (SHAP) values for individuals in the final period of the dataset.
+A [SHAP value](https://github.com/slundberg/shap/blob/master/README.md) is a measure of how much a specific feature value contributes (positively or negatively) to a specific predicted value.
+For files with names ending in `_lead`, the predicted value is the probability of surviving the number of additional periods specified in the file name.
+For files with names ending in `RMST`, the predicted value is the RMST.

+Plots with names beginning with `Importance_`: Mean absolute SHAP values for up to 20 features with the highest such means.
+The greater its mean absolute SHAP value, the more a feature contributes to the survival probability (positively or negatively) in the given period (or RMST), on average.
+Thus the features at the top of the plot are the most important features.

+Plots with names beginning with `Summary_`: SHAP values associated with each of the most important features against the values of those features.
+A pattern in such a plot indicates an association between the plotted feature and the predicted outcome.
+For example, points shifting from blue to red from left to right for a given feature indicates that the feature is positively correlated with the predicted outcome.

+Plots with names beginning with `Dependence_`: SHAP values associated with the most important feature against the values of that feature and the values of an automatically selected other feature.
+Different patterns for differently-colored points indicate that the association between the most important feature and the predicted outcome depends on the value of the other feature.
+For example, if blue points form an upward-sloping line but red points form a downward-sloping line then a low value of the other feature is associated with a negative correlation between the most important feature and the predicted outcome, but a high value of the other feature is associated with a positive correlation.

 ##### Metrics.csv

 - First column: Durations of forecast time horizons, given in terms of the number of periods observed in the data.
-Each of the metrics in the subsequent columns (except the overall ["C-index"](https://www.statisticshowto.datasciencecentral.com/c-statistic/)) are calculated over all test set observations for which the given horizon could be observed.
-For example, if the periods in the data are Jan, Feb, Mar, and Apr, the first column will have values 1, 2, and 3 (more generally, if there are N periods, the values in the first column will be 1 through N-1).
-Metrics in the row with a 1 in the first column will be based on observations in Jan, Feb, and Mar (or periods 1 through N-1).
-Metrics in the row with a 2 in the first column will be based on observations in Jan and Feb (or periods 1 through N-2).
-Metrics in the row with a 3 in the first column will be based on observations in Jan (or periods 1 through N-3).
+Each of the metrics in the subsequent columns are calculated over the observations from the earliest period in the test set.

 - Second column: Area Under the Receiver Operating Characteristic (AUROC).
 The AUROC is, over all pairs of observations where exactly one of the observations survived in the given horizon, the share of those pairs for which the model predicts the survivor was more likely to survive.
 A totally uninformed model would be expected to produce an AUROC of 0.5 and a perfect model would produce an AUROC of 1.0.
-A blank value indicates that either all or no test set observations survived the given horizon, so an AUROC could not be calculated.
+A blank value indicates that either all or no observations survived the given horizon, so an AUROC could not be calculated.

 - Third column: Mean of each individual's predicted probability of surviving through the given horizon, which gives the predicted share of individuals that will survive the horizon.